 Combinatorial calculatorFind out how many different ways you can choose k items from n items set.
 With/without repetition, with/without order.

-A bit of theory - foundation of combinatorics
+A bit of theory - the foundation of combinatorics

 VariationsA variation of the k-th class of n elements is an ordered k-element group formed from a set of n elements.
 The elements are not repeated and depend on the order of the group's elements (therefore arranged).

 n! we call the factorial of the number n, which is the product of the first n natural numbers.
-The notation with the factorial is only clearer, equivalent.
+The notation with the factorial is only clearer and equivalent.
 For calculations, it is fully sufficient to use the procedure resulting from the combinatorial rule of product.

 PermutationsThe permutation is a synonymous name for a variation of the nth class of n-elements.
 It is thus any n-element ordered group formed of n-elements.
 The elements are not repeated and depend on the order of the elements in the group.